Skip to main content

 Sikhye

-Sweet rice drink made from malted barley and cooked rice.
-Served chilled as a dessert beverage, especially after meals.
+A sweet rice drink made from malted barley and cooked rice, served cold.
+It usually rounds off a meal as a dessert in a glass.

 vegetarianvegan